 It is often translated as I am because we are, or in a more philosophical sense, the belief in a universal bond of sharing that connects all humanity.

+Photos and videos generated during our missions and initiatives, fundraising news and insights into the real nature of the problem faced by the vulnerable, can be followed on our Facebook page.
 The media on our Facebook page can be used by individuals and groups for the purposes of poverty relief.
 Access to this media is denied to all political parties, and to any individuals or groups, who seek to further agendas, of any sort.